hdtodd/WP_433/README.md

 4. When the program has successfully downloaded, start the Serial Monitor window on your host computer to view the sensor readings and the rtl_433 message as broadcast.
 5. Connect a 433MHz transmitter to pin 3 of the Arduino (with VCC and GND connections).
 6. Monitor the received broadcasts on your `omnisensor`-enabled rtl_433 server with, for example, the command `mosquitto_sub -h <your host> -t "rtl_433/<your host>/events"`.
 Watch for packets labeled as coming from `"model":"omni","id":1,"channel":1`.
 Confirm that the data decoded by rtl_433 matches the readings reported by the Arduino on your host computer's Serial Monitor window.
-7. Connect from the set [MPL3115, DS18B20, DHT20, Light-01] each of the sensors you have into the Arduino, one at a time, and restart the Arduino.
+7. Connect from the set [MPL3115, DS18B20, DHT20, Light-01] each of the sensors you have into the Arduino, one at a time, and restart the Arduino after each addition.
 As you add sensors, the reports of their readings should appear on the Serial Monitor and as received by the rtl_433 server.
+If not, check your wiring.

 In operation, the Arduino IDE Serial Monitor window will show: